 It’s all a smokescreen, of course.
 In these ridiculous “bathroom bills” and discriminatory appeals to “religious liberty” we’re seeing the final desperate flailings of a segment of our society who are watching their long-held cultural dominance come to an ignominious end.
 It would almost be comical if these flailings didn’t still have the capacity to wound people and cause damage.

 One of the more sinister elements proponents of these laws employ is the way they stoke fears regarding the safety of women and girls.
-The false characterizations of what it means to be transgendered and the unfounded equation of trans people with sexual predators would be bad enough, but this tactic makes it even worse.
+The false characterizations of what it means to be transgender and the unfounded equation of trans people with sexual predators would be bad enough, but this tactic makes it even worse.
 It’s a blatantly paternalistic ploy—the appeals are most often directed at men, and the message, sometimes subtle, sometimes not, is, “What would you do if such-and-such happened to one of your women?”

 It’s reminiscent of the appeals to protect “Southern womanhood” from the threat posed by dangerous black men going all the way back to Reconstruction—appeals that helped pave the way for Jim Crow.
 The same tired arguments got trotted out during the civil rights era to oppose the integration of schools and public facilities.
-Now the “scary black man” has been replaced by a “scary trans woman,” but the target is the same: our womenfolk.
+Now the “scary black man” has been replaced by a “scary trans man,” but the target is the same: our womenfolk.

 It’s an obviously racist and transphobic argument, but it’s also a sexist one.
 It perpetuates the stereotype of women as the “weaker sex,” in need of heroic male figures to provide protection and deliverance.
 That these proposals find their most fervent supporters among “Bible-believing” Christians is sad and shameful, but it’s a trifecta for patriarchy: demean the LGBTQ community, assert male superiority, and reinforce the subordination of women, all in one fell swoop.